 Align the chip with the pads.
-The Pin-1 Mark on the chip should match the dot on the board.
+The Pin-1 Mark on the chip should match the arrow on the board.
 Hold the chip with tape then solder diagonal pins first so it will not move around (for example, pin 14 and 28, or pin 1 and 15).
 Then solder the rest of the pins.

-U2 is harder to solder than U1 because it has a smaller pitch of 0.65 mm.
-You might want to check out TSSOP soldering tutorial online first.
+You might want to check out SOIC/SOP soldering tutorial online first.
 For example: https://youtu.be/-I5D2em4PBI from Androkavo.